King Von: Early life

 Dayvon Daquan Bennett was born on August 9, 1994, in Chicago, Illinois.
 He had six half-siblings from his father, Walter E. Bennett, and three siblings from his mother, Taesha.
 He was raised mostly by his mother in the Parkway Garden Homes, an area more commonly known as "O'Block", located on Chicago's South Side within the Greater Grand Crossing community area.
 His relationship with his father was inconsistent due to his father's incarcerations.
-When Von was 11 years old, his father was killed by an unseen gunman.
+When Von was 10 years old, his father was killed by an unseen gunman.
 Von later paid tribute to his father in multiple songs.

 Bennett was present for the birth of drill music through his association with Chief Keef and Lil Durk.
 However, he was frequently incarcerated throughout the 2010s for a multitude of serious criminal charges, which made him known in Chicago's drill scene even before he began recording music.
 At age 16, Bennett went to juvenile detention for armed robbery in January 2011.
 While incarcerated, Bennett earned his GED.
 After being released, Bennett attended a few classes at South Suburban College in South Holland, Illinois, before dropping out.
 In July 2014, Bennett was charged with one count of first-degree murder and two counts of attempted murder in connection with a shooting that killed one and injured two others.
-After being detained in Cook County jail for over three years, he was acquitted in December 2017 and began his musical career.
+After being detained in the Cook County jail for over three years, he was acquitted in December 2017 and began his musical career.